A century of Happy Birthdays

 Shoes must have run in the family as years later, in 1942, Cecilia worked for Spalsbury Steis Deevers Shoe Co. which later became Brown Shoe Company.

-Cecilia still has her last paycheck, which she never cashed, for the amount of $0.40 for 1 hour of labor.
+Cecilia still has her last paycheck, which she never cashed, for the amount of $0.40 for an hour of labor.

-Coleman said, herself and all her siblings have developed a love for music because their mother was always singing or had the music playing as they were growing up.
+Coleman said she and her siblings have developed a love for music because their mother was always singing or had the music playing as they were growing up.

 Cecilia’s love of music started well before she had children.
 As young girls in town, she and her sisters would head to local dances as often as they could.

-“One of the funniest stories told was about the time dad bought her a brand new rod and reel and the first time fishing with it, at Tom Sauk Lake, a large fish hooked it and took off with it before she could grab it,” Coleman said.
+“One of the funniest stories told was about the time dad bought her a brand new rod and reel and the first time fishing with it at Taum Sauk Lake.
+A large fish hooked it and took off with it before she could grab it,” Coleman said.
 “She even chased it into the water trying to catch it but no luck.
-She said dad probably wasn’t going to be too happy with her.”
+She said Dad probably wasn’t going to be too happy with her.”

 Cecilia also experienced a time when women did not have the same opportunities as men.
 She loves to tell the story of being the first girl allowed to ride on the fire truck in Fredericktown.